 The Purchasing office is open from 8 a.m. to 5 p.m., Monday through Friday.
 Call us at (503) 988-5111 for an appointment to visit with a specific buyer.
-If you wish to view BID or RFP files, recommended viewing hours are from 8:30 a.m. to 10:30 a.m., Monday through Thursday.
+If you wish to view BID or RFP files, recommended viewing hours are from 8:30 a.m. to 10:30 a.m., Monday, Wednesday or Thursday.
 Please call for appointment.

 Review the information on this page to learn what you need to know to do business with Multnomah County, then visit our Bid and Proposal Opportunities page for current open solicitations.

 Public Works - Link to construction related information page, including PREQUALIFICATION FORM(S)

 The County purchases supplies, equipment and services (including public improvements and professional services) necessary to operate and support jails, health clinics, office buildings, libraries, animal services, elections and law enforcement.
 The following are procurement methods Multnomah County uses:

 Competitive solicitation is encouraged but not required for these purchases.
 However, County departments shall, where practicable, obtain informal quotes.
 Utilization of minority business, women-owned business, and emerging small business (MWESB) is strongly encouraged in all Multnomah County contracting.
 County Departments are authorized to issue a Limited Purchase Order (LPO), use a Procurement card, or use Direct Pay.